Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: Heterogeneity and the power of a sensitivity analysis in IV studies

-In small and moderate samples, discrepancies in the standard errors of test statistics play a larger role in the power of a sensitivity analysis.
-Using a simulation study, we now compare the role that the effect size relative to both the standard error and to individual-level variability plays in an observational study.
-To do so, we maintain the parameter values from the septic and non-septic groups and fix a common percentage of compliers, always-takers, and never-takers, but simulate from the generative model (\ref{eq:gen2}) using different sample sizes for the septic and non-septic groups.
+Through simulation, we now compare the role that the effect size relative to individual-level variability plays in an observational study.
+We use the length of stay outcome to motivate parameter values, assuming that the estimated effect ratios are actually the true values of $\lambda$ and that the standard deviations of $\zeta_i^{(\lambda_S)}$ and $\zeta_i^{(\lambda_{NS})}$ in our sample reflect the true standard deviations for these distribution.
+We assume there are no defiers, and set the probability of compliance to $p_C = 0.58$ (the estimated compliance rate in our data set), and set $p_A=p_N = 0.21$.
+We simulate from the generative model (\ref{eq:gen2}) using different sample sizes for the septic and non-septic groups.
 The ratio of the variances of $\epsilon_i$ in the septic and non-septic subgroups is $\sigma^2_S/\sigma^2_{NS}\approx 8$, and we set $n_S/n_{NS}$, the ratio of the sample sizes for the septic and non-septic groups, to also equal 8.
 We do this so that the variances of the sample averages of the $\epsilon_i$ terms in both groups, $\sigma^2_S/n_S$ and $\sigma^2_{NS}/n_{NS}$, are approximately equal.
-The equality of these variances for the sample mean may appear to put inference within the non-septic subgroup at a disadvantage: as $\lambda_S > \lambda_{NS}$, inference at $\Gamma=1$ for the null of no effect ratio would be more powerful in the septic group than in the non-septic group.
+The equality of these variances for the sample mean may appear to put inference within the non-septic subgroup at a disadvantage: as $\lambda_S > \lambda_{NS}$, inference at $\Gamma=1$ for the null of no effect ratio would be more powerful in the septic group.
 Does this disadvantage carry over to a sensitivity analysis at $\Gamma > 1$?

-In each simulation, $n_S$ and $n_{NS}$ observations are drawn from the mixture distribution in (\ref{eq:designsens}), with parameters $(\lambda_{S}, \sigma^2_S)$ and $(\lambda_{NS}, \sigma^2_{NS})$ and with $\epsilon_i$ normally distributed.
-We assume there are no defiers, set the probability of compliance to $p_C = 0.75$, and set $p_A=p_N = (1-p_C)/2$ for always-takers and never-takers.
-After drawing the samples, we conduct a sensitivity analysis at $\Gamma$, and record whether or not we correctly reject the null of zero effect ratio for each subgroup.
-We conduct this simulation study for $n_S=200, 1000, 2000$, $10,000$, with corresponding values $n_{NS} = 25, 125, 250, 1250$, and over a range of values for $\Gamma$.
-For each combination of sample sizes and values of $\Gamma$, we run 10,000 simulations.
-Through this simulation, we highlight the different roles that sample size can play for inference both assuming no hidden bias ($\Gamma=1$) and in a sensitivity analysis.